Fast weak-KAM integrators for separable Hamiltonian systems: Fast (min,plus)--convolution

 We start with the following result, the proof of which can be found for example \cite{toolbox}. \begin{lm}[convolution of a convex function by an affine function] Let $f:[a,b] \rightarrow \R{}$ be a convex piecewise affine function and $g:[c,d]\rightarrow \R{}$ be an affine function of slope $g'$.
 Then $f\conv g: [a+c,b+d] \rightarrow \R{}$ is a convex piecewise affine function defined by

 where $\alpha = \min\{a_{i} \text{ in the decomposition of $f$} \;|\; f'_i \geqslant g'\}$. \end{lm}

 Figure~\ref{fig:conv-seg} illustrates this lemma.
-In the rest of the section, we will use a decomposition of such a convolution into three parts : $f*g = \min(g^1,g^c,g^2)$, where \begin{enumerate} \item[(i)] $g^1 =f*g_{|[c+a,c+\alpha]}$; \item[(ii)] $g^c = f*g_{|[c+\alpha,d+\alpha]}$; \item[(iii)] $g^2 = f*g_{|[d+\alpha,d+b]}$. \end{enumerate} In other words, $g^1$ is composed of the segments of $f$ whose slope are strictly less than that of $g$, $g^c$ corresponds to the segment $g$ and $g^2$ is composed of the segments of $f$ whose slope are greater than or equal to that of $g$.
+In the rest of the section, we will use a decomposition of such a convolution into three parts: $f*g = \min(g^1,g^c,g^2)$, where \begin{enumerate} \item[(i)] $g^1 =f*g_{|[c+a,c+\alpha]}$; \item[(ii)] $g^c = f*g_{|[c+\alpha,d+\alpha]}$; \item[(iii)] $g^2 = f*g_{|[d+\alpha,d+b]}$. \end{enumerate} In other words, $g^1$ is composed of the segments of $f$ whose slope is strictly less than that of $g$, $g^c$ corresponds to the segment $g$ and $g^2$ is composed of the segments of $f$ whose slope is greater than or equal to that of $g$.
 Note that $g^c$ is also concave.

-A direct consequence of this lemma is the following theorem, stated in~\cite{Leboudec}.
-A complete proof is presented in~\cite{BJT2008}. \begin{Th}[convolution of a convex function by a convex function] If $f$ and $g$ are convex and piecewise affine, then $f\conv g$ is obtained by putting end-to-end the different linear pieces of $f$ and $g$ sorted by increasing slopes. \end{Th}
+A direct consequence of this lemma is Theorem~\ref{th:convex}, stated in~\cite{Leboudec}.
+A complete proof is presented in~\cite{BJT2008}, but can also be deduced from previous works about the Legendre transform: the Legendre transform is an involution on the set of convex functions and can be computed in linear time (see \cite{L97} for example).
+Moreover, the transform of the (min,plus)--convolution of two functions is the addition of the respective transforms of the two functions, inducing an alternative linear-time algorithm. \begin{Th}[convolution of a convex function by a convex function] If $f$ and $g$ are convex and piecewise affine, then $f\conv g$ is obtained by putting end--to--end the different linear pieces of $f$ and $g$ sorted by increasing slopes. \end{Th}

-For sake of completeness, we give below Algorithm~\ref{algo:convex} for computing the (min,plus)-convolution of two convex piecewise affine functions.
+For sake of completeness, we give below Algorithm~\ref{algo:convex} for computing the (min,plus)--convolution of two convex piecewise affine functions without having to compute any Legendre transform.

-We now turn to the case where $f$ is convex and $g$ is concave.
+We now turn to the case where $f$ is convex and $g$ is concave, and the Legendre tranform cannot help anymore to design an algorithm as in \cite{brenier,L97}.
 We begin with the following lemma:

-\begin{lm} Let $f:[a,b] \rightarrow \R{}$ be a convex piecewise affine function and $g:[c,d]\rightarrow \R{}$ be a concave piecewise affine function which decomposition is $g=\min_{j=1}^m g_j$.
+\begin{lm} Let $f:[a,b] \rightarrow \R{}$ be a convex piecewise affine function and $g:[c,d]\rightarrow \R{}$ be a concave piecewise affine function which decomposition is $g=\min\limits_{j=1}^m g_j$.
 Then

 \end{lm}

 \begin{proof} This is a direct consequence of the distributivity of $\conv$ over the minimum. \end{proof}

 Now, consider two functions $f:[a,b]\rightarrow \R{}$, convex, and $g:[c,d]\rightarrow \R{}$, concave, with respective decompositions in $f_i:[a_i,a_{i+1}]\rightarrow \R{}$, $i\in\{0,n-1\}$ and $g_j:[c_j,c_{j+1}]\rightarrow \R{}$, $j\in\{0,m-1\}$.
 The following lemma, that considers two consecutive affine functions of $g$, leads to an efficient algorithm to compute the convolution of a convex function by a concave function.